RunestoneInteractive/thinkcspy/_sources/GUIandEventDrivenProgramming/11_gui_program_example.rst

 developed.
 For a typical GUI program development, you are encouraged to go through these stages:

-# Using scratch paper, physically draw a rough sketch of your user interface.
+#.
+Using scratch paper, physically draw a rough sketch of your user interface.
-# Create the basic structure of your program and create the major frames that
+#.
+Create the basic structure of your program and create the major frames that
-  will hold the widgets needed for your program.
+   will hold the widgets needed for your program's interface.
 Give the frames an initial size and color so that you can visually see them, given that there are no widgets inside of them to determine their size.
-# Incrementally add all of the widgets you need for your program and size and
+#.
+Incrementally add all of the widgets you need for your program and size and
    position them appropriately.
-# Create your callback functions, stub them out, and assign them to appropriate
+#.
+Create your callback functions, stub them out, and assign them to appropriate
    events.
 Verify that the events are executing the correct functions.
-# Incrementally implement the functionality needed for each callback function.
+#.
+Incrementally implement the functionality needed for each callback function.

 When you develop code using *incremental development* your program should always be executable.
 You continually add a few lines of code and then test